bgener/plantuml-azure-icons/README.md

 ## Advanced example

-Here is a more complex example where we define re-usable components, so that we can
+Here is a more complex example where we define re-usable components

 ``` bash
 skinparam monochrome true